Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular Helmholtz Decomposition: Introduction

 \section{Introduction}

-\l{sec:introduction} The (orthogonal or regular) Helmholtz decomposition says that any vector-valued function in $H(\c)$ space can be decomposed into the sum of a $H^1$ vector-valued function and the gradient of a $H^1$ scalar-valued function (refer to \cite{Gir1986} and \cite{Regul}), and the decomposition is stable with respect to the standard norms.
-The regular Helmholtz decomposition is nicer than the orthogonal Helmholtz decomposition in the sense that the regular Helmholtz decomposition is valid on the general Lipschitz domains, but the orthogonal Helmholtz decomposition holds on smooth domains or convex domains only.
-Own to the Helmholtz decompositions, the problem for a $H(\c)$ function can be transformed into problems on two $H^1$ functions.
+\l{sec:introduction} It is known that any vector-valued function in $H(\c)$ space can be decomposed into the sum of a $H^1$ vector-valued function and the gradient of a $H^1$ scalar-valued function (refer to \cite{Gir1986} and \cite{Regul}), and the decomposition is stable with respect to the standard norms.
+If the sum is orthogonal with respect to the $L^2$ inner product, the decomposition is called the Helmholtz decomposition, otherwise, it is called a regular decomposition (which is not unique).
+The regular decompositions are more popular than the Helmholtz decomposition because the regular decompositions are valid on the general Lipschitz domains, whereas the Helmholtz decomposition holds only on smooth or convex domains (if $H^1$-regularity of the vector-valued function is not required, the Helmholtz decomposition can always be found for the general Lipschitz domains).
+In the study of Maxwell's equations, the Helmholtz decompositions and regular decompositions can be used to transform a problem for a $H(\c)$ function into problems on two $H^1$ functions.

-The Nedelec edge finite element method (see \cite{s8}) is a popular discretization method of Maxwell's equations.
-The (orthogonal and regular) Helmholtz decompositions for edge finite element functions, which are called discrete Helmholtz decompositions, play a key role in numerical analysis, especially in the convergence analysis of preconditioners, for Maxwell's equations (see, for example, \cite{hipt,HX,HuShuZou2013,hz,HZ2,PasciakZhao2002,s10,Tos}).
-However, in applications nonhomogeneous medium is often encountered, and so some weighted norms have to be introduced.
-A natural question is: whether the discrete Helmholtz decompositions are still stable with respect to the weighted norms?
-It seems not easy to give a positive answer to this question.
-The first work on Helmholtz decomposition in three dimensional nonhomogeneous medium was done in \cite{HuShuZou2013}, where a discrete weighted {\it orthogonal} Helmholtz decomposition was constructed and proved to be almost stable with respect to a weight function.
+The Nedelec edge finite element method (refer to \cite{s8}) is a popular discretization method for Maxwell's equations.
+Suitable decompositions for edge finite element functions, known as discrete (Helmholtz or regular) decompositions, play a key role in the convergence analysis of preconditioners for Maxwell's equations (see, for example, \cite{hipt,HX,HuShuZou2013,hz,HZ2,PasciakZhao2002,s10,Tos}).
+In this analysis, Maxwell's equations in a {\it homogeneous} medium are often assumed because the stability of the standard Helmholtz decomposition only holds for the usual norms.
+However, nonhomogeneous media often occur in practical applications; therefore, some weighted norms have to be introduced.
+A natural question is: whether the discrete decompositions are still stable with respect to the weighted norms?
+This question was first positively answered in a study \cite{HuShuZou2013} by constructing a discrete {\it weighted orthogonal} Helmholtz decomposition that was proved to be almost stable with respect to weighted norms.